Ikz/MMORPG/README.md

 # MMORPG
-MMORPG Game created by myself and friends during school in 2013.
+MMORPG Game created by myself and friends during school from 2010-2013.